bellebuta484/My_PROFILE_20/README.md

 listening to music, watching Korean drama, and re-arranging and organising wardrobe.
 I am Sagittarius and I am fair-minded, optimistic, hilarious, spontaneous, and honest.

+I'm married with Ecuadorian-Australian father role-modle and have two gorgeous girls.
+They are 3 and 5 year old.
+My current goal is finishing Bachelor of IT and building my IT career and try my best to be the best mom, student and wife. :grin:

 # Interest in IT

 * What is your interest in IT?
 When did your interest in IT start?
 Was there a particular event or person that sparked your interest?
-Outline your IT experience
+Outline your ITexperience

 During the lock down, my husband got an identification stolen.
 He could not access to his emails and could not use his phone.
 We found out later that someone in Tasmania requested for his phone SIM card replacement.
 That moment I thought if I have a good